 The current solution suffers from performance issues

-Slow response time and frequent downtimes are commonplace for Visual Basic apps.
-In 2019, owners of Visual Basic 6, Visual Basic for Applications and VBScript experienced a global outage.
+Slow response time and frequent downtimes are common disadvantages of VB.NET applications.
+In 2019, owners of Visual Basic 6, Visual Basic for Applications, and VBScript experienced a global outage.
 After installing the planned security update KB4512506, the apps stopped working.
 Of course, Microsoft patched this issue, though the company wasn’t obliged to do it.

 3 Approaches to Transfer a Desktop Visual Basic App to a Web App Safely

-There are three main approaches for a VB app transition that are supported by the official Microsoft community.
+There are three main approaches for converting a visual basic application to a web application, and they are supported by the official Microsoft community.
 Despite the depreciation mode, there is a lot of documentation on modifying and porting VB.NET and VB applications.
-In addition, Visual Basic formed a strong developer community that shares best practices on dealing with apps.
+In addition, Visual Basic formed a strong developer community that shares best practices for dealing with apps.
 As a rule, developers use Visual Studio to implement the given recommendations.

 #1 Extend with C# capabilities